jeremyfelt/webconference-2014/talk.md

 Before you can get started with version control as part of your workflow, you should decide which type of version control to use.

+Version control has a storied history that's completely worth reading.
 The two most popular packages now are Git and SVN.

 ### Git or SVN